-These first-time investor tips are perfect for you if you’re ready to begin investing but not sure where to start?
+These first-time investor tips are perfect if you’re ready to begin investing but unsure where to start.

 Let’s discuss three must-have tips that will help you overcome the fear that often surrounds investing and plagues new investors.

-If you’re excited about the prospect of building wealth but feeling a bit hesitant to jump head-first into the world of investing you should know that I’m not an investing expert by any stretch of the imagination.
+If you’re excited about the prospect of building wealth but a bit hesitant to jump head-first into the world of investing, you should know that I’m not an investing expert by any stretch of the imagination.

 BUT but I have followed three rules when it comes to investing that helped me go from feeling completely confused to setting up a new retirement account, rolling over my Roth IRA to the new account, purchasing my first index funds, and setting up automatic monthly contributions to my Roth IRA with confidence.

-You’re not alone – it’s very common for people to feel as though they need to learn a whole new language and skillset to begin investing for retirement.
+You’re not alone – it’s common for people to feel they need to learn a whole new language and skillset to begin investing for retirement.

-It’s likely you’re trying to sift through a large amount of information trying to determine what is accurate, what’s not, who can be trusted, and who cannot,
+It’s likely you’re trying to sift through a large amount of information to determine what is accurate, what’s not, who can be trusted, and who cannot.

 Perhaps you’re even worried about the possibility of falling victim to some investing scam and losing all your money.

-All are natural concerns for beginner investors – I had many of the same years ago – but there is something you need to understand…
+All are natural concerns for beginner investors, but there is something you need to understand.

 Investing does NOT have to be complicated.